Let's Go Back to the Bible

 An elderly woman lay motionless on her bed, drawing shallow breaths, occasionally casting loving glances at her family and speaking ever-so softly.
 In a few hours, she would take her final breath.
 This beautiful lady was the gentle matriarch of a wonderful Christian family.
 She had raised three faithful children, lovingly stood by her husband’s side as he served as an elder…

-What Do You Bring To Worship?
+What Do You Bring to Worship?

 We bring a lot of stuff to worship.
 Some of it gets left in the pews: Bibles, toys, assorted pillows, footstools, snacks/candy, sweaters and checkbooks, to name a few.
 Some of it we shouldn’t bring: #nodrinks.
 This short read isn’t about that.
 It is about what we must bring in order for our worship to be acceptable.
 We need to bring the…